Ashita-23/portfolio_2.O/README.md

 ## Thinks that  I had used for this project are given below :

-.React.js
+# React.js
-.Jsx
+# Jsx
-.Cs3
+# Cs3
-.Css Media Query
+# Css Media Query
-.Mock data APIs for skill Cards and project Cards
+# Mock data APIs for skill Cards and project Cards

 # this project have following components/pages
 #Navigatio